 Scale with Jamstack

-Jamstack sites scale well since they are typically deployed to a Content Delivery Network (CDN) which is a global network of file servers designed specifically to deliver content rapidly to anywhere in the world with minimal latency.
+Jamstack sites scale well since they are typically deployed to a Content Delivery Network (CDN), a global network of file servers designed specifically to deliver content rapidly to anywhere in the world with minimal latency.
 This has huge scalability benefits over a traditional origin-based server architecture where sites are dependent on one or more origin servers to handle traffic.

 Something Navy (another of Nacelle’s customers) deployed their own storefront in July 2020 to solve this very problem of scalability.
 The brand had previously launched collections on Nordstrom.com, only to have the site crash on four separate occasions due to high traffic volumes.
 Since launch, Something Navy’s site has had no downtime while enjoying multiple high traffic launch days, with revenue in the millions.

 Security in Jamstack